casangi/vidavis/docs/source/applications/ms_raster.rst

     >>> msr = MsRaster(ms=None, log_level='info', show_gui=True)

 The GUI will immediately launch in a browser tab.
 If ``ms`` is set, a plot with default parameters is created and shown in the GUI.
+As with ``show()``, the plot is shown in a tab, with the inputs for the plot shown in the second tab:

 .. image:: _static/msraster_gui.png